apache/beam/sdks/python/apache_beam/examples/inference/README.md

 You will need to create or download images, and place them into your `IMAGES_DIR` directory.
 One popular dataset is from [ImageNet](https://www.image-net.org/).
 Please follow their instructions to download the images.
 - **Required**: A path to a file called `IMAGE_FILE_NAMES` that contains the absolute paths of each of the images in `IMAGES_DIR` on which you want to run image segmentation.
 For example:
+  - Note: Paths can be different types of URIs such as your local file system, a AWS S3 bucket or GCP Cloud Storage bucket.
 ```
 /absolute/path/to/image1.jpg
 /absolute/path/to/image2.jpg